 So say Markus Quirin and his colleagues at the University of Osnabrück in Germany.
 The team prompted thoughts of death in 17 young men with an average age of 23 by asking them whether they agreed or disagreed with a series of statements such as "I am afraid of dying a painful death".
 At the same time, the men's brain activity was monitored using a functional MRI scanner.
 To compare the brain activity associated with thoughts of death with that coupled to another unpleasant experience, the team also prompted thoughts of dental pain using statements like "I panic when I am sitting in the dentist's waiting room".

 Peer pressure, vanity, insecurity, the fact that we just cannot resist the sight of melted cheese -- all of these will make us fork over our cash.
 And really, we're fine with that.
 But what you may not know is that there are some other, much weirder scientific principles that factor into what you buy.
 You might not know about them, but the people selling you things sure as hell do.

-Kreditbanken at Norrmalmstorg, Stockholm Stockholm syndrome, or capture-bonding, is a psychological phenomenon in which hostages express empathy and sympathy and have positive feelings toward their captors, sometimes to the point of defending them.
+Stockholm syndrome.
+Stockholm syndrome, or capture-bonding, is a psychological phenomenon in which hostages express empathy and sympathy and have positive feelings toward their captors, sometimes to the point of defending and identifying with the captors.

 These feelings are generally considered irrational in light of the danger or risk endured by the victims, who essentially mistake a lack of abuse from their captors for an act of kindness.
-The FBI's Hostage Barricade Database System shows that roughly 27% of victims show evidence of Stockholm syndrome.
+The FBI's Hostage Barricade Database System shows that roughly 8 percent of victims show evidence of Stockholm syndrome.
 Stockholm syndrome can be seen as a form of traumatic bonding, which does not necessarily require a hostage scenario, but which describes "strong emotional ties that develop between two persons where one person intermittently harasses, beats, threatens, abuses, or intimidates the other.